PeterCamilleri/CX16/quirks/memory.md

 preference for through hole parts versus surface mount is a factor as they generally have higher package capacitances.

+## Analysis

-Computing this time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
+Computing the memory time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
 This is why it is rare to find W65C02S systems running at the full 14MHz.